Destruction of the Church of the Holy Sepulchre: Arabic chroniclers

 Al-Qalanisi and Al-Djawizi suggested that Al-Hakim was angered by the supposed miracle of the Holy Fire, which had been reported as early as the 9th century.
 Taqi al-Din Ahmad ibn 'Ali al-Maqrizi suggested that it was a fraudulent miracle caused by the use of black elder and quicksilver.
-Bar Hebraeus and Severus ibn al-Muqaffa report accounts of a Christian monk named John who had become disenchanted with the patriarch of Jerusalem informed the caliph of the fraud to disparage him.
+Bar Hebraeus and Severus ibn al-Muqaffa report accounts of a Christian monk named John who had become disenchanted with the patriarch of Jerusalem, and had informed the caliph of the fraud to disparage him.
 Severas notes the patriarch was arrested at the time of the sepulchre's destruction and Adémar confirms he was killed.
 The patriarch of Jerusalem who was secretly put to death over the matter was Arsenius, also a patriarch of Alexandria and apparently an uncle of Al-Hakim.

 Motivations

 Al-Hakim's motivations for the desecration are unclear and have been variously attested.
-John J. Saunders states that his anti-Christian policies were intended to mitigate the discontent aroused by his father's liberal attitude towards non-Muslims.
+John J. Saunders states that his anti-Christian policies were intended to mitigate the discontent aroused by his grandfather's liberal attitude towards non-Muslims.
 There were also suspicions of Christians colluding with Bedouin tribes to undermine Fatimid power.
 It was possibly in retaliation for Byzantine attacks.
-In Master of the Age, historian Paul.
-E Walker writes that in the popular imagination of the era, Al-Hakim's actions were interpreted by some Muslims as "doing what a Muslim leader should do" by destroying the pre-Islamic cultural heritage as part of a policy seen to be "commanding the good and forbidding the bad".
+In Master of the Age, historian Paul E. Walker writes that in the popular imagination of the era, Al-Hakim's actions were interpreted by some Muslims as "doing what a Muslim leader should do" by destroying the pre-Islamic cultural heritage as part of a policy seen to be "commanding the good and forbidding the bad".
 William of Tyre's account claimed that Al-Hakim had been born to a Christian mother, and that he desecrated Jerusalem in order to dispel suspicions of Christian allegiance.
 Some note Al-Hakim's shifting religious allegiances finally starting a new Abrahamic religion (Druze).
 Other sources simply posit that he was mentally disturbed.